SolarNetwork/solarnetwork-node/net.solarnetwork.node.datum.filter.tariff/README.md

 > The first 4 column names are ignored.

 The schedule consists of 4 time constraint columns followed by one or more tariff rate columns.
 Each constraint is represented as a range, in the form `start - end`.
+Multiple ranges can be specified by adding a `,` between each range (see [Range sets](#range-sets) below).
 Whitespace is allowed around the `-` character.
 If the `start` and `end` are the same, the range may be shortened to just `start`.
 A range can be left empty to represent **all values**.
 The time constraint columns are: